git-lfs/git-lfs/docs/spec.md

 $ git lfs init
 ```

+These filters ensure that large files aren't written into the repository proper,
+instead being stored locally at `.git/lfs/objects/{OID-PATH}` (where `{OID-PATH}`
+is a sharded filepath of the form `OID[0:2]/OID[2:4]/OID`), synchronized with
+the remote LFS server as necessary.

 The `clean` filter runs as files are added to repositories.
 Git sends the
 content of the file being added as STDIN, and expects the content to write
 to Git as STDOUT.